 In fact, the idea behind the need for Catharsis is that certain life experiences (such as an accident, work, a relationship, divorce, abuse, and so on) can cause structural, unventilated stress, tension, anxiety, fear, anger, frustration, and/or trauma, which subsequently can become an inhibition for normal physical, emotional, and/or mental functioning.

 In order to induce positive change and restore healthy function and happiness, it’s thought that release (or purge) of these bottled-up emotions is of utmost importance.
-Typically, the moment of Catharsis is accompanied by deep cognitive insight in one’s (sub-conscious) situation and drives, and an overall feeling of being “reborn.”
+Typically, the moment of Catharsis is accompanied by deep cognitive insight in one’s situation and (subconscious or unconscious) drives, and an overall feeling of being “reborn.”
 It’s often also experienced as a moment of “closure.”

 Catharsis generally also expresses itself in a physical way.
 That is, the person going through the process may start to cry, tremble, shake, experience muscle spasms, feel hot or cold, vomit, shout, scream, or laugh, and whatnot.